OtroBenja/Critical-collapse/README.md

-The c files execute the simulation, from a given initial condition
+The C files execute the simulation, from a given initial condition

 Minkowski.c - simulates on a minkowski spacetime with Euler integration